Average

 How does South Area Secondary Intensive Transition Program rank in FL?

-South Area Secondary Intensive Transition Program is ranked #1387 out of 3,777 schools in FL.
+South Area Secondary Intensive Transition Program ranks #1,741 of 3,778 schools in FL.

 What is South Area Secondary Intensive Transition Program's MySchoolScout rating?

-South Area Secondary Intensive Transition Program has a composite rating of 7.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+South Area Secondary Intensive Transition Program has a current MySchoolScout rating of 6.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at South Area Secondary Intensive Transition Program?